 While it may be best for your credit score to keep a credit card or two open and simply pay in full each month, that approach may not work for you.
 You know yourself.
 If the temptation that piece of plastic offers is too great, then get rid of it.

-The card has been used fraudulently.
 If your credit card has been lost or stolen, in most cases the card issuer will automatically close the account and issue you a new card.
 But that’s not always the case.
 Suppose, for example, you bought one of those diet products off the Internet, and despite your best efforts to cancel, keep getting hit with a monthly charge for more.
 Or you gave a debt collector your credit card number to make a monthly payment on a debt, and then discovered they were taking larger payments than agreed.
 Or you let your daughter use your account once and now she uses it whenever an “emergency” arises.
 In situations like that, you may want to close your account rather than risk having to fight to get charges reversed in the future.